-In the previous JAMB exams some questions came from the novel “In Dependence“.
-You can as well read mock questions and answers from In Dependece.
+Another novel that was used the previous JAMB exams is “In Dependence“.
+You can as well read mock questions and answers from In Dependence.

-In this post is a summary/review of the novel “Sweet Sixteen”.
+In this post is a summary of the novel “Sweet Sixteen”.

 TIP: Also see Questions and Answers from Sweet Sixteen.